- Start date(s):

-- Week13: Introduce your family and how to describe them.
+- Week 13: Learn how to introduce your family and how to describe them.

-- Week16: You will learn action verbs, eat, drink, have meals.
+- Week 16: You will learn action verbs, such as eat, drink, clean.

-- Week19: you will learn how to make arrangements.
+- Week 18: You will learn how to make arrangements.

-- Week20: Let’s make an invitation card in Japanese.
+- Week 19: You will make an invitation card in Japanese.

 Average number of hours per week